On This Page

 The Fog Slowly Lifted

 At about 9:30, the fog started to lift.
 Slowly.
-The sun was doing its best to peak through the clouds, we got little bursts of it.
+The sun was doing its best to peak through the clouds.

 (Que angelic choir music) and then just like that the visibility was perfect.
 A postcard-like image of Machu Picchu with Huayna Picchu looming behind.